Six families. Six toddlers. Two parents who understood that the “window of opportunity” for language learning was open!

 One of the best things about CommuniKids is our family feel.
 Several of our current preschool teachers have been a part of our company since we started in 2005.
 Some of our teachers were caregivers for the original Caterpillar Cooperative kids.
 Some are parents whose own children attended CommuniKids.
 And some started volunteering with us in high school and are now lead teachers!

 As for the original CommuniKids in the picture above?
-They are all headed into high school this year, and all still fully bilingual or trilingual!
+They are in high school now, and all still fully bilingual or trilingual!